dimitri-yatsenko/datajoint-book/book/20-concepts/02-relational.md

 :::

 ## Relational Database Model

-The **relational data model** is the brainchild of the British-American mathematician and engineer [Edgar F. Codd.](https://amturing.acm.org/award_winners/codd_1000892.cfm), earning him the prestigeous Turing Award in 1981.
+The **relational data model** is the brainchild of the British-American mathematician and engineer [Edgar F. Codd](https://amturing.acm.org/award_winners/codd_1000892.cfm), earning him the prestigious Turing Award in 1981.

-Working at IBM, Codd explored the possibility of translating the mathematic rigor of relational theory into powerful system for large-scale data management and operation [@10.1145/362384.362685].
+Working at IBM, Codd explored the possibility of translating the mathematical rigor of relational theory into a powerful system for large-scale data management and operation [@10.1145/362384.362685].

 ```{figure} ../images/Ted-Codd.jpg
 :name: Edgar F. Codd